The Voice UK series 14: Production

 Auditions for the fourteenth series began taking place throughout June and July 2025.
-In June 2025, it was announced that the show would not air in autumn 2025 and would instead return in early 2026, to fill the void left by Dancing on Ice, skipping its annual autumn slot (held since series 11).
+In June 2025, it was announced that the show would not air in autumn 2025 and would instead would return at a later date in 2026, skipping its annual autumn slot (held since series 11).
+However, the show was pushed backed a second time with ITV announcing that the show will launch in the summer.